wp-plugins/planso-forms/readme.txt

 = 1.2.9 =
 * Added option to allow form fields to be prefilled with a value using $_GET or $_POST
+* Added option to allow form fields to be prefilled with a value using shortcode attributes.
+The following values will be replaced intelligently: CURRENT_DATE(),CURRENT_DATETIME() and CURRENT_TIME()

 = 1.2.8 =
 * Updated locales and translations